xinfos/passport.xinfos.com/README.md

-# passport.xinfos.com
+# pika
-This is the account service of xinfos.
+pika is golang framework